All API HubAll API Hub

 • Description: Respects the order you manually adjust in the account list.

-• User Custom Field Sort (userCustomSort)
+• User Custom Field Sorting (userCustomSort)

-• Custom Check-in URL Priority (customCheckInUrl)
+• Custom Check-in Link Priority (customCheckInUrl)

 • Description: Accounts using a custom check-in URL are prioritized.

-• Custom Redeem URL Priority (customRedeemUrl)
+• Custom Redeem Link Priority (customRedeemUrl)

 • Description: Accounts using a custom redeem URL are prioritized.

-• Matched Open Tabs (matchedOpenTabs)
+• Match Open Tabs (matchedOpenTabs)

 • Description: If the browser's currently open tabs include a page from a specific site, the account corresponding to that site will be prioritized.

-• Suitable for a "browse, troubleshoot/adjust configuration" workflow.
+• Suitable for "browse, troubleshoot/adjust configuration" workflows.

 How to Adjust Priority